noura05x/week-4/README.md

  ---
 ## Weekly Project: Image Classification with Transfer Learning

 This project implements an image classification system using transfer learning with PyTorch.
-It demonstrates a complete deep learning pipeline, starting from data loading and preprocessing to model training, evaluation, and optional deployment preparation using ONNX.
+It shows a complete deep learning pipeline, starting from data loading and preprocessing to model training, evaluation, and optional deployment preparation using ONNX.